 In an industrial environment undergoing rapid digital change, the digitalization of work instructions is essential to enable companies to motivate their teams, improve safety at work and, above all, boost operational excellence.
 The digitization of work instructions should, however, be seen as a necessary investment, but one that brings many benefits to the company.

 It is important to know that when we talk about digitization, we are not talking about transforming paper documents into PDF documents.
 It is rather about the creation of dynamic digital instructions.
-Let’s find out!
+Let’s find out how to create work instructions!

 Digitizing work instructions: what does it mean?